awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

  ** [OutputBucketName](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-OutputBucketName"></a>
 The location where the transcription is stored\.
-If you set the `OutputBucketName`, Amazon Transcribe puts the transcription in the specified S3 bucket\.
+If you set the `OutputBucketName`, Amazon Transcribe puts the transcript in the specified S3 bucket\.
 When you call the [GetTranscriptionJob](API_GetTranscriptionJob.md) operation, the operation returns this location in the `TranscriptFileUri` field\.
+If you enable content redaction, the redacted transcript appears in `RedactedTranscriptFileUri`\.
+If you enable content redaction and choose to output an unredacted transcript, that transcript's location still appears in the `TranscriptFileUri`\.
 The S3 bucket must have permissions that allow Amazon Transcribe to put files in the bucket\.
 For more information, see [Permissions Required for IAM User Roles](https://docs.aws.amazon.com/transcribe/latest/dg/security_iam_id-based-policy-examples.html#auth-role-iam-user)\.
 You can specify an AWS Key Management Service \(KMS\) key to encrypt the output of your transcription using the `OutputEncryptionKMSKeyId` parameter\.
 If you don't specify a KMS key, Amazon Transcribe uses the default Amazon S3 key for server\-side encryption of transcripts that are placed in your S3 bucket\.
 If you don't set the `OutputBucketName`, Amazon Transcribe generates a pre\-signed URL, a shareable URL that provides secure access to your transcription, and returns it in the `TranscriptFileUri` field\.
 Use this URL to download the transcription\.
 Type: String